freelawproject/courtlistener/DEVELOPING.md

 We use a docker compose file to make development easier.
 Don't use it for production!
 It's not secure enough and it uses bad practices for data storage.
 But if you're a dev, it should work nicely.
 To use it, you need do a few things:

- - Create the overlay network it relies on:
+ - Create the bridge network it relies on:

         docker network create -d bridge --attachable cl_net_overlay